Israel trims funds to Palestinians over militant casualties

 Under interim peace deals from the 1990s, Israel collects taxes on behalf the Palestinians, who put the current sums at $222 million a month.
 With diplomacy stalled since 2014, Israel has at times withheld money as a measure of protest or pressure.

-Palestinian President Mahmoud Abbas, though hit by steep U.S. aid cuts by the Trump administration, has held to paying stipends to the families of Palestinians jailed as security offenders or those killed or wounded by Israeli forces.
+Palestinian President Mahmoud Abbas, though hit by steep U.S. aid cuts by the Trump administration, has held to paying stipends to the families of Palestinians jailed on security charges and of those killed or wounded by Israeli forces.

 Israel and the United States say the policy, which is scaled to give greater monthly payouts for prisoners serving longer sentences, invites violence.
-Abbas describes the Palestinian imates and casualties as “heroes” of a national struggle.
+Abbas describes the Palestinian inmates and casualties as “heroes” of a national struggle.

+“This (Israeli decision) will cost us a lot,” Abbas told members of his Fatah party in the Palestinian hub city of Ramallah.
+“But we have rights and we will not be afraid.”

 Saying Abbas’ administration had paid 150 million shekels ($43.37 million) in stipends for militant casualties in 2018, the Israeli security cabinet said the same amount would be garnished from within the taxes collected for the PA over the coming year.